microtrain2005/draw/README.md

-# html-starter
+# draw
+Draw on Canvas in JavaScript

-A starter package for basic HTML projects
+Start with package for basic HTML projects

 ```sh
 cd /var/www